arinzl/aws-backup-ec2-windows-part2/README.md

 # Installation

-Please see #TODO for detailed explaination.
+Please see https://devbuildit.com/2023/02/11/monitoring-aws-windows-ec2-instances-with-cloudwatch-part-1/ for detailed explaination.

 ## Requirements:
 - Terraform CLI installed with access to your target AWS account